Myths and Misinformation

 This uncertainty, combined with an understandable distrust of the medical community, has led to beliefs about this virus that may lead to practices and habits that will led to more infections.

-Here are myth busters directly from the World Health Organization.
+Here are myth busters directly from the Centers for Disease Control and Prevention (CDC)

 GMS encourages the public to seek out trusted sources of unbiased information about COVID-19.
 This virus does not have a political agenda, and it is important to obtain information from organizations or individuals who have consistently demonstrated their commitment to public health and science.